openmultiplayer/web/docs/scripting/resources/colorslist.md

 ---
 title: Color List
-description: Colors are everywhere in SA-MP - vehicles, player names and blips, textdraws, gametext and since 0.3c in chat, 3D texts and dialogs (as color embedding)!
+description: Colors are everywhere in SA-MP - vehicles, player names and blips, textdraws, gametext, chat, 3D texts and dialogs (as color embedding)!
 Below you can find information about these different things.
 sidebar_label: Color List
 ---